 Correlation between right and left explant contamination

 We were interested whether explants excised from the same scale have a similar extent of contamination.
 To examie this, from each scale two explants were excised, one at the left side and the other at the right side.
-When in the inner scales the left explant was contaminated, 77% of the corresponding right explants (=explants excised from the same scale but from the right side) were contaminated.
-When the left explant was not contaminated, from the corresponding right explants only 14% was contaminated.
+When in the inner scales the left explant was contaminated, 77% of the corresponding right explants were contaminated.
+When the left explant was not contaminated, from the corresponding right explants only 14% was contaminated (Fig. 7).
 The difference is highly significant.
 For the outer scales, these percentages were 88% and 15% respectively, also highly significant (p<0.001).

 Discussion